Don’t get married

 Kirk went on to list a few applications for leaders in the Ten Commandments.
 For instance, “Do your Sundays look any different from any other day of the week?”
 He then set the tone for the meetings by confessing six areas of sin that he struggled with as a leader.
 Kirk’s personal disclosure was a powerful challenge for all of us.

 To lead differently requires courage, both in the public and the personal aspects of leadership.
 To trust your vision and follow God’s direction in the face of doubts, obstacles and sabotage takes incredible fortitude.
 To admit that you are “not able to carry all these people alone” (Numbers 11:14), and ask for help, takes boldness.
 To risk your position by admitting your weaknesses requires inner strength.
-Even taking time for rest reflects a deep faith in God’s ability to carry your load.
+All of us have fears and failures to overcome.
+The gospel is the only real credential any of us has for ministry.
+It’s who God is, not who we are.

 So we need to pray for our leaders to be “courageous in the ways of the Lord” (2 Chronicles 17:6).
 More and more I return to the argument Moses had with God in Exodus 33, where he begged for assurance of God’s presence.
 We to whom God has given this sacred trust need a daily reminder of that presence.
 The only way we can be successful is if, like Moses, the Lord is with us.